nununoisy/gb-presenter-rs/README.md

 - Supports GBS files, VGM files, and LSDj ROM+SAV.
     - VGM support is made possible by [Pegmode's GBS driver][pegmode-driver].
+    - 2x LSDj tracks are also supported.
-    - Support for additional formats (LSDSNG, GBTPlayer) is planned.
+    - Support for additional formats (LSDSNG, LSDPRJ, GBTPlayer) is planned.
 - Built on SameBoy for extremely accurate sound emulation.
     - It usually sounds just as good as a recording of a DMG with a ProSound mod.
 - Outputs a video file: